Project Settings

 • Move to Personal — transfers a team project back to your personal scope.
 Assets migrate accordingly.

 Moving requires typing the project name to confirm.
-Storage migration runs automatically — no manual file moves needed.
+Storage migration runs server-side automatically — no manual file moves needed.

 Delete Project